-Talking with customers from the initial phases of product development is essential.
+You can use customer discover interview questions when you are talking with customers in the initial phases of project in order to get a good sense of what they're looking to achieve.
+This phase of product development is essential.
 Yes, communication is the most powerful, informative and the cheapest tool.
 Use it to validate the assumptions of the user segments and their problems.
 Conducting customer discovery interviews is crucial.
 You can use it to equip yourself with great insights.
 These interviews will help you in determining the unique value proposition for the product.
 You will understand the actual market need better after this session.

 Following this, you will have the opportunity to develop ideas or hypothesis which you can test with successive quantitative research.
 Make sure to utilize the precious time you have with customers to learn the truths they can offer you.
 The only significant risk that you will encounter during the process is collecting false positives (“it’s an excellent idea”) and false negatives (“this is not going to work”).